iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 described by a recursive equation where the operator is a monotone contraction.
 Similarly, we can use policy iteration whenever the operator associated with following a policy shows a monotone contraction behavior.
+To be fair, one could go _even further_ and substitute the hypothesis from Banach's theorem for any other theorem guaranteeing an attractor among the value functions.
+As this can get rather technical,
+We will not explore this in here, but if you are curious (and a big fan of abstract books), a great place to start is @{bertsekasADP}'s book.

 Alright, this post is becoming too abstract for my taste.
 Let's dive into a couple examples to see why this generalization is cool.